AlexOrlek/MOBtyping/README.md

 # Introduction

 MOB typing is a method of [plasmid classification](http://www.sciencedirect.com/science/article/pii/S0147619X16301032).
 It is based on the detection of 'relaxase' proteins, which are involved in plasmid mobility.
-To MOB type plasmids from bacteria of the Gammaproteobacteria group, plasmids are BLAST searched against 6 relaxase proteins; each represents a protein family and corresponds to one of 6 MOB types (MOBC, MOBF, MOBH, MOBP, MOBQ, MOBV).
+To MOB type plasmids from bacteria of the Gammaproteobacteria group, 6 relaxase proteins are used as queries to BLAST search a plasmid dataset, in order to detect relaxase homologs.
+Each relaxase query represents a protein family and corresponds to one of 6 MOB types (MOBC, MOBF, MOBH, MOBP, MOBQ, MOBV).
 Standard non-iterative BLAST has been commonly used for MOB typing.
 However, this approach is likely to lack power because relaxase proteins - even within the same relaxase protein family - are diverse.
 This repository provides scripts for detecting relaxases / assigning MOB types, using more powerful (iterative) PSI-BLAST searching.
 PSI-BLAST harnesses position-specific information about conservation of relaxase protein residues amongst plasmids in a database.
 A curated plasmid database is provided in an accompanying [Figshare repository](https://figshare.com/s/18de8bdcbba47dbaba41).
 The bioinformatic steps can be summarised as follows: one or more untyped plasmids (provided by the user) are appended to the curated plasmid database; 6 MOB-relaxase proteins are then queried against the updated plasmid database using PSI-BLAST.

 # Installation